Why HR Managers Make the Best CEOs

 - Mary Barra, CEO of General Motors (2014 – Present)

-- Nigel Travis, CEO of Dunkin Brands Group (2009 – Present) (source)
+- Nigel Travis, CEO of Dunkin’ Brands Group (2009 – Present) (source)

 Notice anything about this group of former HR executives who made it to the top spot?
 Check out the dates.
 They are all very recent.
 Think back to the early 2000s.
 Businesses were in bad shape.
 The U.S. stock market had crashed, and many companies were trying to hold on and regain their competitive position.
 To do that, successful companies leveraged their HR departments to help motivate and train employees.

 Over the next few years, as companies relied heavily on Human Resources, those in the profession started to get more opportunities to show their value.
-For instance, Ford Motor Company famously worked with HR to avoid bankruptcy which enabled the company to take advantage of the government bailout and turn around the business.
+For instance, Ford Motor Company famously worked with HR to avoid bankruptcy, which enabled the company to take advantage of the government bailout and turn around the business.
 Soon after, companies like Zappos and Google started to emerge as job seekers’ employers of choice.
 The CEOs of both companies openly discussed the extremely important role HR played in helping them reach the top of their class.

-One of the most recent, and best examples is Mary Barra of GM.
+One of the most recent and best examples is Mary Barra of GM.
 Having worked for GM for over 20 years in HR, she was appointed the CEO when the company was embattled in one of the biggest corporate ethics failures in modern history, the ignition switch scandal.
 Barra took ownership and resolved the legal action against the company.
-She reinforced quality standards of the highest level and is now poised to become the most influential CEO in GM’s history making her one of the best examples of why HR makes the best CEOs.
+She reinforced quality standards of the highest level and is now poised to become the most influential CEO in GM’s history making her one of the best examples of why HR executives make the best CEOs.

 What do you think about the HR’s role as it relates to that of a CEO?
-Tell us in the comments below and with the help of eSkill Assessments tests you could identify the top traits needed for success in your company.
+Tell us in the comments below, and, with the help of eSkill Assessments tests, you could identify the top traits needed for success in your company.